 As the year’s strawberry season wraps up (if you’re still curious, learn more about strawberry season and how to pick strawberries here), it’s time to look ahead to the next phase of summer: stone fruits like peaches!

-As the year’s strawberry season wraps up, it’s time to look ahead to the next phase of summer: stone fruit season!
-Peaches, in particular, reach the height of their harvest in June and July in the southern states, or July and August up north.
-And heading to the orchard yourself means you'll get the freshest, juiciest fruit for the most flavorful summer cooking.
+When are peaches in season?
+Peach season in particular, reaches peak harvest in June and July in the southern states, or July and August up north.
+Heading to the orchard yourself will ensure you get the freshest, juiciest fruit for the most flavorful summer cooking.

 Place the peaches gently in your basket as you harvest them.
 Avoid piling them too high or jostling the basket, since it could damage the delicate fruit.

 Peaches will continue to ripen after they’re harvested, and they can spoil quickly if left at room temperature.
 Keep a few ripe peaches on the countertop for same-day snacking, and store the rest in the fridge for up to a week.
 If you need to store them longer, freeze them on a baking sheet, then transfer to a freezer-safe container.

 You’ll make the most of a large peach harvest if you save some for snacking and use the rest in recipes.
 Try one (or all) of these serving ideas for deliciously peachy meals:

 Crisper peaches that stand up well to chopping make the perfect base for a scrumptious fruit salsa.
 Try this smoky peach Pico de Gallo made with tomatoes, coarsely mashed ripe peaches, poblano and jalapeno peppers and seasoned with bacon chipotle seasoning for an extra savory kick of flavor.
 Or, take the flavor up a notch with this zesty yet sweet honey peach salsa with pulled pork flavored by a brown sugar bourbon marinade.